Politics, Partnerships, and Power: Raising Questions for Civil Society

 Duncan Scott New Researchers Prize

-Participants in the New Researchers sessions who submit a full paper prior to the start of the conference will automatically be considered for the Duncan Scott New Researchers Prize for best paper, which includes a £100 prize.
+Participants in the New Researchers sessions who submit a full paper by the 25 August deadline will automatically be considered for the Duncan Scott New Researchers Prize for best paper, which includes a £100 prize.

 Voluntary Sector Review Best Article Prize

-The conference will also see the inaugural Voluntary Sector Review Best Article Prize awarded, with the authors of the winning article receiving a joint prize from the publisher Policy Press and VSSN.
+The conference will also see the second Voluntary Sector Review Best Article Prize awarded, with the authors of the winning article receiving a joint £300 prize from the publisher Policy Press and VSSN.

 Want to find out more?